 Thank you for visiting the website of the Stony Brook University School of Social Welfare.
-I hope you will use this visit as your first opportunity to get to know us better.
+I hope you will use this visit as an opportunity to get to know us better.

-I also think you are making a great decision to explore your opportunities at SUNY Stony Brook.
+I am delighted that you chose to explore your dreams at SUNY Stony Brook.
 Stony Brook University is a member of the prestigious Association for American Universities (AAU) and one of the nation’s premier centers for academic excellence.
-The School of Social Welfare is located within a rich interdisciplinary environment, one of five schools comprising the Health Sciences campus.
-The Health Sciences campus also includes Stony Brook University Hospital, Stony Brook Children’s Hospital and a growing network of community hospitals.
+The School of Social Welfare is located within a rich interdisciplinary environment, one of six schools comprising the Health Sciences campus.
+The Health Sciences campus also includes Stony Brook University Hospital, the Cancer Center, Stony Brook Children’s Hospital and a growing network of community hospitals.
+In New York City, we are affiliated with the SUNY College of Optometry that serves over 70,000 patients a year.
 Many opportunities exist for collaborative research and training with the health sciences and other disciplines.

 We are committed to preparing students for work in professional social work practice in the public and non-profit sectors of health and social welfare.
-The School’s curriculum and our faculty emphasize a commitment to diversity, human dignity, and social and economic justice.
-The School offers the BSW, MSW, and Ph.D. degrees, and masters courses are available both on the Stony Brook campus on Long Island’s North Shore, and in New York City.
+The School’s curriculum, field internships, and our faculty emphasize a commitment to diversity, human dignity, and social and economic justice.
+Our faculty and students are involved in interdisciplinary practice, research, and training that develops, implements, and disseminates evidence informed models for innovative practice.
+The School is fully accredited by the Council on Social Work Education.